 - Eligibility: Nonprofits with fewer than 500 employees.
 Each employee regardless of status (full-time, part-time, or other) must be counted as one employee, and employees of any “affiliate” are also counted toward the 500 person total.
 (Generally, affiliation exists when one business controls or has the power to control another or when a third party (or parties) controls or has the power to control both businesses.)

 - Access: APPLICATION WINDOW HAS REOPENED AS OF 4/27 and will remain open until 8/8.
 The SBA Administrator has posted application and eligibility information on its website.
 You can apply through any existing SBA 7(a) lender or through any federally insured depository institution, federally insured credit union, and Farm Credit System institution that is participating.
 Other regulated lenders will be available to make these loans once they are approved and enrolled in the program.
 You should consult with your local lender as to whether it is participating in the program.

 - SBA Paycheck Protection Program webpage

-- Paycheck Protection Program Loan Forgiveness Application (May 15, 2020)
+- Paycheck Protection Program Loan Forgiveness Application (New "EZ" form released June 16, 2020)